mitsuba-renderer/mitsuba3/docs/src/python_interface/intro.rst

 The variant name can be changed at any time and will only apply to future imports.
 The variant name is a per-thread property, hence multiple independent threads can execute code in separate variants.
-Other helper functions are provided in python in order to interact with the available variants:
+Other helper functions are provided in Python in order to interact with the available variants:

 .. code-block:: python